The Gold Scales Site Portal

 Tranquility (Sthirattva) is attained eventually by sincere Kriya practice which abandons the expectations for results therefrom.
 [Iv Back cover]

-Some devotional-emotional or crank Yogananda-added words surrounding kriya yoga meditation counteract that inward glide through deep meditation.
-It is best to realize that Yogananda often talks against himself, on many issues, and even on the art of meditating deeply and proficiently.
-It seems that a devotionalist structure of his mind got the better of him after spending years with Americans.
+It might do much good to understand that Yogananda often talks against himself on many issues, and the art of meditating deeply and proficiently.
+Maybe devotion-cultishness got the better of him, and maybe not.
 Folly developed, suffice to say.
-And there is no need to glorify it and its rigmarole either.
+There is no need to glorify it and its rigmarole after-effects.

 SRF people and others in the Lahiri tradition are told to get rid of their "ego" too.
 This side to the widespread kriya teaching is suspect.
 Mental derangement may be brought on.
 A person needs his or her ego (in the psychoanalytical sense) to fight and bear fruit.
 There is a great need to clarify just that.